Blog

 Why Do Viewers Get Recommendations from Huge Channels They are Not Subscribed to?

-YouTube tries very hard to recommend videos from small channels too.
-The challenge with small channels is that they have less information about who the audience is for that channel.
-That makes it harder to find the viewers interested in those videos.
+The challenge with small channels is that YouTube has less information about who the audience is for that channel.
+That makes it harder to recommend that channel’s videos.
+Again, ensuring your videos are optimized (TubeBuddy SEO Studio can help) is key.

 Do the Number of Subscribers a Channel Has Influence Recommendations?

 However, if a person is subscribed to a channel, then YouTube knows they’re at least familiar with that content.
-It’s an indication to the recommendation system that this might be a person interested in a video and what they have watched recently or what topics they are interested in.
+It’s an indication to the recommendation algorithm that this person might also be interested in that video, based on what they have watched recently or what topics they’re interested in.

 However, if a channel hasn’t posted for a while or starts publishing very different content, YouTube wouldn’t necessarily keep recommending its content to viewers anymore.

-If a creator uploads a new video to a channel that’s been on pause for a while, the recommendation system would start with the former subscribers and see if some were interested in the video.
-The algorithm might push it out to a wider audience if they were.
+If a creator uploads a new video to a channel that’s been on hiatus for a while, the recommendation system would start with the former subscribers and see if some were interested in the video.
+Only then might the algorithm push it out to a wider audience.

-However, if the creator produces a very different kind of content than the old channel had on it, and those first viewers or old subscribers aren’t interested in it anymore, the system will have to find a different audience for that new video.
+However, if the creator produces a very different kind of content than the old channel had on it, and it doesn’t pique the interest of early viewers or old subscribers, the system will have to start looking for a different audience for that new video.
+Or worse, not.

-What is One Thing YouTube Creators Need to Know About How the Recommendation Algorithm Works?
+How Does YouTube Recommend Videos?
+The One Thing YouTube Creators Need to Know

 Recommendations are all about trying to help a viewer find the videos that will be most satisfying to them.
 The only way to do this on YouTube is via personalization.
 YouTube is really just a collection of millions of niches, and even the largest channel on YouTube has a tiny audience relative to the overall size of YouTube.
 Only a fraction of a percent of viewers on YouTube watch even the largest channels, and so really, it’s about finding your particular audience.